0xMacro/local-ethernauts/contracts/1. CoinFlip/README.md

 - CoinFlip's flip function is _intended_ to randomly make the side variable either true or false
 - Can you create similar logic in your attacking contract to correctly choose what the flip function will choose?
+- You can add code AttackingCoinFlip.sol and/or CoinFlipHelper.ts to help pass the tests in CoinFlipTest.test.ts